Emoretal/ActionsDemo/README.md

 # ActionsDemo
-Practice using actions and Netlify to deploy a static website
+Practice using actions with HTML scan and Netlify host